A radical, common-sense and empowering approach to learning piano

 - a simple, comprehensive model of rhythmic and tonal principles and elements – this course clearly explains everything in beautifully designed materials that use clear terminology and diagrams

-- the passion and humility to play at the level of a child – the course explains the required coaching principles clearly and concisely, with lots of support videos to help you to focus and let go in order to practise independently
+- the passion and humility to play at the level of a child – the course sets out coaching principles clearly and concisely, with lots of support videos to help you focus and let go as you practise independently

 Simple, musical-common-sense concepts are set out clearly and concisely in the downloadable PDF documents with accompanying videos that demonstrate the kind of practice you need to do.
 Then it is up to you to play, experiment and express yourself freely, with joy.
 Improvising forms the basis of your practice and the thrill of discovery and self-expression is a moment-by-moment reward.
 Success is playing with clear focus and expressive freedom and precision in every moment.

 Learn to play the piano with clear focus, in a state of flow!
 Grasp musical structure & patterns & play effortlessly from your body & soul to set your musical creativity free!

 Curiosity and child-like play